OzzyCzech/ozzyczech.cz/content/bash/Git clone all branches and tags at once.md

----
-title: Git clone all branches at once
-date: 2017-08-11
-tags: [bash, git]
----

 # Git clone all branches and tags at once

-Follow script clone all branches and tags at once:
+Following script clone all #git branches and tags at once:

 ```shell
 #!/bin/bash